Indianapolis Brain Injury Attorney

 Indiana Lawyers for Victims of Traumatic Brain Injuries and Concussions

 According to statistics from the Centers for Disease Control (CDC), traumatic brain injury (TBI) is a serious public health problem.
 In fact, Americans suffered 2.5 million TBIs in 2010 alone.
-A effects of a TBI can range in severity from mild (a brief change in mental status or consciousness) to severe (such as an extended period of unconsciousness).
+Effects of a TBI can range in severity from mild (a brief change in mental status or consciousness) to severe (such as an extended period of unconsciousness).

 A concussion is considered to be a type of traumatic brain injury, and recently, much publicity has been given to the long term effects of concussions, previously thought to present relatively short-lived symptoms.
 Specifically, multiple concussions or blows to the head are now known to be a cause of a progressive, degenerative disease called Chronic Traumatic Encephalopathy (CTE).
 CTE has been most notably found in athletes—boxers, ice hockey players, football players, professional wrestlers, and those involved in other contact sports in which repetitive head trauma is a risk.